overture-stack/SONG/docs/00-overview.md

 - **song-docker-demo**: Example all-in-one deployment of Song with Score with other external project Auth and ID services.
 - **song-docs**: Deprecated `readthedocs` documentation site
 - **song-go-client**: Alternate cli imlementation, written in GoLang.
-- **song-java-sdk**: Code library for java applications to interact with a Song server programatically.
-- **song-python-sdk**: Code library for java applications to interact with a Song server programatically.
+- **song-python-sdk**: Code library for Python applications to interact with a Song server programatically.